Parvez8561/TaskFlow/frontend/README.md

 This creates:

-- One TaskFlow board
+* One TaskFlow board
-- To Do column
+* To Do column
-- In Progress column
+* In Progress column
-- Done column
+* Done column
-- Sample tasks
+* Sample tasks

+The database uses foreign keys to maintain relationships between boards, columns, and tasks.

+Required fields such as task title use `NOT NULL` constraints.

 ## Running the Application